unfoldingWord/uw-tsv-parser/src/core/RoundTrip.md

-This is the "happy path", namely, a normal compliant file/string is converted to a 2D array.
+This demo is a test.
+It shows that the decoding and encoding will make a round trip: from string to table and back to string again with no differences.

 ```js
 import * as tsvparser from './uw-tsv-parser.js';